-- The victim, alleged bully and witnesses are all interviewed separately - Members of staff ensure that there is no possibility of contact between the students being interviewed, including electronic communication - If a student is injured, members of staff take the student immediately to the school First Aider for a medical opinion on the extent of their injuries - A room is used that allows for privacy during interviews - A witness is used for serious incidents - If appropriate, the alleged bully, the victim and witnesses, are asked to write down details of the incident; this may need prompting with questions from the member of staff to obtain the full picture - Premature assumptions are not made, as it is important not to be judgemental at this stage - Members of staff listen carefully to all accounts, being non-confrontational and not attaching blame until the investigation is complete - All concerned students are informed that they must not discuss the interview with other students
+• The victim, alleged bully, bystanders and witnesses are all interviewed separately

-• The Head will gather evidence of a cyberbullying incident; this may involve text messages, emails, photos, etc. provided by the victim
+- Members of staff ensure that there is no possibility of contact between the students being interviewed, including electronic communication (this is sometimes impossible to enforce, but students will be told they cannot communicate or risk jeopardising the investigation) - If a student is injured, members of staff take the student immediately to the School First Aider for a medical opinion on the extent of their injuries - A room is used that allows for privacy during interviews - A witness, where possible, is used for serious incidents - If appropriate, the alleged bully, the victim and witnesses, are asked to write down details of the incident; this may need prompting with questions from the member of staff to obtain the full picture - Premature assumptions are not made, as it is important not to be judgemental at any stage - Members of staff listen carefully to all accounts, being non-confrontational and not attaching blame until the investigation is complete - All concerned students are informed that they must not discuss the interview with other students (if they do, this may be subject to further investigation and disciplinary action) - The relevant members of staff will gather evidence of a cyber-bullying incident; this may involve text messages, emails, photos, etc. provided by the victim.